hackaburg/website/README.md

 * build the website: `yarn build`
 * start a livereload dev server: `yarn start`
 * clean the built project: `yarn clean`

+## Contributing

+There are a few things to keep in mind when contributing:

+- Try to do as much as possible with CSS only.
+We don't want to scare off attendees without JS enabled, so gracefully upgrade the UI instead of gracefully downgrading it.
+- LESS variables should start with their "region", so a color "foobar" should be called `@color-foobar` and a size `@size-foobar`.
+It's slightly easier to search for these "regions" that way.
+- If you really need JS, use an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) as we don't use webpack and might stick to our current setup.

 ## License